Nishanth-Murali/NLP-Comedy_routines/README.md

 ● Analyzed the sentiments using polarity and subjectivity metrics and achieved feedback rating of 84% from the public

 ● Identified topics in routines lasting 30 minutes using the topic modeling technique, Latent Dirichlet Allocation

+● Experimented with Bayesian techniques to generate comedy transcripts similar to the ones given as input the Bayesian model